code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-20-spring-ws-tolerant-reader-example.md

 </wsdl:definitions>
 ```

 The main setup of the project is based on a previous [Spring WS step by step example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html).
-As such we won't go into details the basic configuration of Spring-WS in combination with Spring Boot and Maven.
+As such we won't go into detail about the basic configuration of Spring-WS in combination with Spring Boot and Maven.

 # Wrap the Data Payload Behind a Convenient Object

 We will first create two simple objects that will wrap the received order history.
-This will reduce coupling with the rest of the application code and make it shield it from future changes to the order history service.
+This will reduce coupling with the rest of the application code and shield it from future changes to the order history service.

 First object is a simple `Order` [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object){:target="_blank"} that contains an order id.